facebook twitter google youtube linkedin

 3. Improved Crop Health and Yield

-By continuously monitoring soil temperature, moisture, and nutrients, farmers can maintain optimal soil conditions for crops.
+Farmers can keep the best soil conditions for crops by watching soil temperature, moisture, and nutrients.
 Healthy soil leads to stronger plant growth, better resistance to pests and diseases, and higher yields.

 4. Environmental Sustainability

 Soil sensors support sustainable farming by minimizing resource waste.
-Efficient irrigation and fertilization reduce:
+Efficient irrigation and fertilization lower:

 • Water wastage